 She united those around her who possess an equally optimistic spirit to work on aid and development programmes in some of the world’s most challenging regions.
 Always with a clear focus on impact and results.
-This fall, Ylse van der Schoot, the current Executive Director of North Star Alliance, a healthcare organisation for hard-to-reach communities in sub-Sahara Africa, will start her new job as Chief Operating Officer at Cordaid.
+In October 2021, Ylse van der Schoot, the previous Executive Director of North Star Alliance, a healthcare organisation for hard-to-reach communities in sub-Sahara Africa, started her new job as Chief Operating Officer at Cordaid.

 Cordaid’s operations, and the people working on them, keep the organisation’s heart beating.
 And coordinating over a hundred projects in at least a dozen countries is no mean feat.
 It takes a seasoned manager with vast know-how in dealing with all the intricate processes on the ground, to ensure the continuity, impact, and success of Cordaid’s work.

 With 25 years of experience in development programmes and leading international teams, Ylse van der Schoot is the right person for the job.
-She will take over the position from departing COO Sybren Attema, the former CEO of ICCO, the organisation Cordaid joined forces with at the beginning of 2021.
+She took over the position from Sybren Attema, the former CEO of ICCO, the organisation Cordaid joined forces with at the beginning of 2021.

 When you look back at the multitude of experiences you have had in many different countries, where do your most fond memories lie?